u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/subscriptions/automatic_alerts.rst

 .. image:: automatic_alerts/rating-satisfaction-survey.png
   :align: center
-  :alt: Satisfaction survey in Odoo Subscriptions
+  :alt: Satisfaction survey in Thrive Bureau ERP Subscriptions

 Modify an existing automatic alert
 ==================================

-By default, Odoo suggests you an automatic alert called *Take action on less satisfied clients*.
+By default, Thrive Bureau ERP suggests you an automatic alert called *Take action on less satisfied clients*.

 .. image:: automatic_alerts/modify-an-existing-automatic-alert.png
   :align: center
-  :alt: Modify an existing automatic alert in Odoo Subscriptions
+  :alt: Modify an existing automatic alert in Thrive Bureau ERP Subscriptions

 This alert is applied to the *Rating Satisfaction* of your customers, and the action is triggered on *Timed condition*.
 If their satisfaction rate is lower than 50%, a salesperson contacts the